jfgodoy/knex-postgis/README.md

   - add support for [@](http://postgis.net/docs/manual-2.0/ST_Geometry_Contained.html) operator as `boundingBoxContained`
   - add support for [~](http://postgis.net/docs/manual-2.0/ST_Geometry_Contain.html) operator as `boundingBoxContains`
-  - renombra función `boundingBoxIntersection` a `boundingBoxIntersects`.
-La función `boundingBoxIntersection` sera eliminada en la siguiente versión.
+  - rename function `boundingBoxIntersection` to `boundingBoxIntersects`.
+The function `boundingBoxIntersection` will be removed in the next release.

 **0.3.0**